sebcachia/sebcachia.github.io/content/resume.md

 ### [Shapr3D](https://www.shapr3d.com)

-**VP of Product** - *2019 - Present*
+**VP of Product** - *August 2019 - Present*

-Shapr3D eliminates the unnecessary complexity of CAD to boost speed and efficiency for design and manufacturing teams.

-I work with our Product and Engineering organization to help make sure we continue to deliver high impact improvements to the product, for our users and for the business.

-As a member of the executive team, I work with our CEO and the cross-functional executive leadership team to ensure our business strategy aligns into impactful product strategy.
-I also help ensure the right foundations for a great product company culture and operational practices are established.
+**VP of Product** - *October 2019 - August 2021*

+Shapr3D is a radically efficient CAD tool that helps design and manufacturing teams create better products faster.

+* I joined Shapr3D as the first Product Management hire, built out the Product organization, and became a member of the forming executive team.
+* In my time with the company I led the strategy that transitioned the company from an iPad app used by prosumers, to a multi-platform professional-grade design tool adopted through product-led motions by enterprise companies.
+* As a member of the executive team, I played a key role in driving culture, operational practices, and financial planning.
+This helped us scale from about 20 to 130 people while keeping low burn and high alignment around impactful initiatives.
+* I worked on multiple initiatives across Product Management, Product Marketing, Growth and Brand Marketing.
+Together with these teams, I have:
+** Launched features which defined some of the core UX patterns of our award winning software.
+** Launched pricing, packaging and payment flows that have contributed significant % uplifts to net new MRR ** Defined segment messaging
+** Worked on communications strategy and multimedia assets for product launches ** Helped roll out a new professional brand identity.

 ### [Prezi](https://www.prezi.com)